giantswarm/retagger/README.md

 ## How to add your image to the job

 You've come to the right place.
-Pick one of the below methods.
-For both methods first make sure the repository exists in the desired container registry.
+Pick one of the following methods.
+For both methods, ensure that the repository exists in the desired container registry first.

 ### Plain copy